ansak45/ExData_Plotting1/README.md

-As required, the repository contains four 'R script' files: plot1.R, plot2.R, plot3.R, plot4.R
+As required, the repository contains four 'R script' files: plot1.R, plot2.R, plot3.R and plot4.R

 and four 'output png' files:

 plot1.png,
 plot2.png,
-plot3.png,
+plot3.png and
 plot4.png

-To run the abouve R scripts, it is necessary to downloand the file:
+To run the above R scripts, it is necessary to downloand the file:

 from: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip;